Best Pubs in Dublin

 +353 1 677 9328

-Other Pubs close to the centre
+Other Pubs close to Dublin city centre

-Dylan’s is a 20-minute walk from Grafton street, located in the Ballsbridge area of Dublin.
+Dylan’s is a 20-minute walk from Grafton Street, located in the Ballsbridge area of Dublin.
 The stand out feature of this bar is it’s all year outdoor terrace with heaters and canopies.
 The outdoor terrace even has 2 tv screens where you can watch sports matches.

 Eastmoreland Lane, Dublin 4, Ireland